FIBA Basketball

 The respective displays and results of each country have been reviewed, with any mitigating circumstances taken into account and that has led to the following grades.

-Belgium BEL A+
+Belgium A+

 Tournament Record: 6-0